CPPE-5: Medical Personal Protective Equipment Dataset: Experimental Results

 A significant gain was obtained in object detection with the introduction of Regions with CNN features (R-CNN).
 DNNs, or the most representative CNNs, act in a quite different way from traditional approaches.
-They have deeper architectures with the capacity to learn more complex features than the shallow ones.
+They have deeper architectures with the capacity to learn more complex features than shallow ones.
 R-CNN \cite{girshick2014rich} brought the advances in image classification using deep learning to object detection using a two-stage approach: classify object proposal boxes into any of the classes of interest.

-Since the proposal of R-CNN, a great deal of improved models have been suggested, including Fast R-CNN which jointly optimizes classification and bounding box regression tasks, Faster R-CNN which takes an additional sub network to generate region proposals.
+Since the proposal of R-CNN, a lot of improved models have been suggested, including Fast R-CNN which jointly optimizes classification and bounding box regression tasks, and Faster R-CNN which takes an additional sub-network to generate region proposals.
 Faster R-CNN stills provide very competitive results today in terms of accuracy.
 More recently, single-shot detectors were presented to bypass the computational bottleneck of object proposals by regressing object locations directly from a predefined set of anchor boxes (e.g. SSD \cite{10.1007/978-3-319-46448-0_2} and YOLO \cite{redmon2018yolov3}).
 This typically results in simpler models that are easier to train end-to-end \cite{zhao2019object, kuznetsova2020}.
 All of them bring different degrees of detection performance improvements over the primary R-CNN and make real-time and accurate object detection become more achievable.

 We carefully choose Faster-RCNN \cite{7485869}, YOLOv3 \cite{redmon2018yolov3} and SSD \cite{10.1007/978-3-319-46448-0_2} as our baseline testing algorithms for their excellent performance on general object detection.
 In Table \ref{tab:results} we present the results for these three baseline models.